rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-self-assessment-guide-with-cis-v1.23-k8s-v1.25.md

 title: RKE Self-Assessment Guide - CIS Benchmark v1.23 - K8s v1.25
 ---

-#### Overview

-This document is a companion to the [RKE Hardening Guide](rke1-hardening-guide.md).
-The hardening guide provides prescriptive guidance for hardening a production installation of Rancher, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the benchmark.
+This document is a companion to the [RKE Hardening Guide](rke1-hardening-guide.md), which provides prescriptive guidance on how to harden RKE clusters that are running in production and managed by Rancher.
+This benchmark guide helps you evaluate the security of a hardened cluster against each control in the CIS Kubernetes Benchmark.

-This guide corresponds to specific versions of Rancher, CIS Benchmark and Kubernetes:
+This guide corresponds to the following versions of Rancher, CIS Benchmarks, and Kubernetes:

 | Rancher Version | CIS Benchmark Version | Kubernetes Version |
 |-----------------|-----------------------|--------------------|
 | Rancher v2.7    | Benchmark v1.23       | Kubernetes v1.25   |

-Because Rancher and RKE install Kubernetes services as Docker containers, many of the control verification checks in the CIS Kubernetes Benchmark do not apply and will have a result of `Not Applicable`.
-This guide will walk through the various controls and provide updated example commands to audit compliance in Rancher created clusters.
+This guide walks through the various controls and provide updated example commands to audit compliance in Rancher created clusters.
+Because Rancher and RKE install Kubernetes services as Docker containers, many of the control verification checks in the CIS Kubernetes Benchmark don't apply.
+These checks will return a result of `Not Applicable`.

-This document is to be used by Rancher operators, security teams, auditors and decision makers.
+This document is for Rancher operators, security teams, auditors and decision makers.

-For more detail about each audit, including rationales and remediations for failing tests, you can refer to the corresponding section of the CIS Kubernetes Benchmark v1.23.
-You can download the benchmark, after creating a free account, in [Center for Internet Security (CIS)](https://www.cisecurity.org/benchmark/kubernetes/).
+For more information about each control, including detailed descriptions and remediations for failing tests, refer to the corresponding section of the CIS Kubernetes Benchmark v1.23.
+You can download the benchmark, after creating a free account, at [Center for Internet Security (CIS)](https://www.cisecurity.org/benchmark/kubernetes/).

-#### Testing controls methodology
+## Testing Methodology

 Rancher and RKE install Kubernetes services via Docker containers.
 Configuration is defined by arguments passed to the container at the time of initialization, not via configuration files.